Clay County, FL

 Here are a few simple steps to help you prepare your home for an emergency.

-Remove leaves and debris to prevent water damage.
+Remove leaves and debris to help prevent water damage.

 Fix any loose or broken parts on your roof or gutters.